-These processes will not change with the implementation of AEMO's high level design and therefore the Commission is not proposing any changes to the hardship provisions.
+These processes will not change with the implementation of AEMO's high level design and therefore the Commission's draft decision was not to propose any changes to the hardship provisions.
+No submissions commented on this decision and as such the Commission's final decisions is the same as the draft decision.

-57 Under subrule 124(1)(b)(vii) of the NERR.
+Under subrule 124(1)(b)(vii) of the NERR.

-58 Under subrule 124(2) of the NERR.
+Under subrule 124(2) of the NERR.

-59 Under subrule 124(4)(b)(vii) of the NERR.
+Under subrule 124(4)(b)(vii) of the NERR.

-60 Under subrule 124B(2)(b) of the NERR.
+Under subrule 124B(2)(b) of the NERR.